captionpoint/captionpoint-plays/ANTIGONE-centered.md

 If we must lose, let it be to a man.
 Is a woman to be seen as stronger than we are?

 ---

-## DEMOPHILUS:
-Unless old age has dimmed our wits, we believe that you have spoken sensibly and well.
----

 ## HAIMON: